History of Education

 Q. Al-Ghazali stated that in his quest

-for true knowledge he started studying:
+knowledge he started studying:

 Ans.
 Philosophy